Big Question:

 Exploring Solutions to the Solar Surge

-• As students learn more about the context and local landscape surrounding this challenge, they should use the following themes to guide their solutions.
+• As students learn more about the context and local landscape surrounding this challenge, they should identify solutions that are guided by the following:

 1.)
 Behavior-Based Solutions